dotnet/orleans/src/Documentation/Deployment-and-Operations/Configuration-Guide/Options-List.md

 ---
 layout: page
-title: List of Options
+title: List of Options Classes
 ---

-# List of Options
+# List of Options Classes

-All Options used to configure Orleans should be in the `Orleans.Configuration` namespace.
-A lot of them have helper methods in the `Orleans.Hosting` namespace.
+All Options classes used to configure Orleans should be in the `Orleans.Configuration` namespace.
+Many of them have helper methods in the `Orleans.Hosting` namespace.

 ## Common core options for IClientBuilder and ISiloHostBuilder